appbaseio/Docs/src/scalr/FAQs/rest.md

 ## Update mapping without losing data

-We are often asked to update the mapping for a particular field.
-A mapping is assigned once the data is indexed.
+Although you can add new types to an index, or add new fields to a type, you can’t add new analyzers or make changes to existing fields.
+If you were to do so, the data that had already been indexed would be incorrect and your searches would no longer work as expected.
 Here's a short gist on how mappings work:

 In order to make your data searchable, your database needs to know what type of data each field contains and how it should be indexed.
 If you switch a field type from e.g. a string to a date, all of the data for that field that you already have indexed cannot be used because of the datatype mismatch.
 In such situations, you need to reindex that field.